Bastorx/react-coverflow2/README.md

 	coverflow (default: 0)
 * enableScroll [boolean]: Enable scrolling feature. ((default: true)
 * margin [string or number (px)]: margin between elements in coverflow (default:
 	USE CSS) !!
-Don't use margin proprety if you prefer to use media queries, overwrite the CSS and the class .reactjs-coverflow_Element!!
+Don't use margin property if you prefer to use media queries, overwrite the CSS and the class .reactjs-coverflow_Element!!
 * animationSpeed [string or number (second)]: Speed of animation coverflow in second (default: USE CSS) !!
 Same that margin !!